Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Service Exposure

-\textbf{Transport-Layer Reachability.} HLEV begins with TCP SYN probing over the default ports of local LLM services.
-TCP SYN-ACK responses (Response~0) are treated as transport-layer evidence of reachable endpoints.
-For the Internet-wide IPv4 scan, this stage achieves near-complete coverage (exceeding 95.0\%) of routable addresses within approximately 24 hours and filters out 83.7\% of non-responsive or unreachable hosts, thereby substantially narrowing the candidate space.
+\emph{Transport-Layer Reachability.} HLEV first probes the default ports of representative local LLM services.
+A TCP SYN-ACK response is treated only as transport-layer evidence of reachability, rather than as proof of LLM exposure.

-\textbf{Application-Layer Verification.} HLEV next performs application-layer verification with ZGrab2 on the Response~0 candidates.
-Rather than directly querying model-specific endpoints, this stage first issues HTTP requests using the default service settings of each tool and inspects the returned application-layer responses (Response~1).
-The verification is then carried out through status-code analysis together with pattern matching on response headers and payloads, allowing us to identify tool-specific traits indicative of active LLM deployments~\cite{ollamaep,lmstudio,vllmserver,janserver,gpt4allserver,xinferenceapi}.
-A summary of these application-layer response signatures is provided in Table~\ref{tab:probing_requests_and_valid_responses}.

-\textbf{Model-Level Confirmation.} Finally, HLEV performs model-level confirmation on the verified services.
-Using tool-specific protocol parsing, it queries model-related interfaces and extracts model identifiers and configuration metadata from the returned responses; for example, confirmation may rely on interfaces that expose model lists or detailed configuration outputs.
-The resulting evidence (Response~2) is cross-referenced with known model repositories to confirm authenticity and exposure status, enabling precise identification of LLM-hosting nodes and attribution to specific toolchains.